Butterfly Household model of care and its positive effects on aged care residents

 Visiting family and friends are encouraged to relax and eat with their loved ones too.
 Both the frequency and duration of visits have increased as a result.

-Since the Butterfly Household Model of care was trialled at two Aged Care Plus centres in the ACT and Queensland, Lainie Lynch and her team have been excited by the positive results:
+Since the Butterfly Household Model of care was trialled at two aged care plus centres in the ACT and Queensland, Lainie Lynch and her team have been excited by the positive results:

 - There has been a 25% improvement in residents’ pain with average pain scores reduced from 6.5 to 2.9